TeamProject-DataVisualization/Team-project---The-Bitcoin/README.md

 ![image16](https://user-images.githubusercontent.com/32077698/33459980-0559515a-d5e1-11e7-997a-5d18275bb98d.png)

 So, we can further collect more data to calculate and visualize this metrics and identify a bubble, if there is one.<br />
+* We could not add proper citations in this read me file, have just put the links.
+So may be we can explore it and try putting citations for the ease of understanding.

 ## References:

 http://markets.businessinsider.com/currencies/news/bitcoin-pizza-10000-100-million-2017-11-1009827466<br />